mattijn/topojson/docs/how-it-works.md

 - `bookkeeping_coords` see Extract.
 Not changed.
 - `bookkeeping_duplicates` nested arrays where each array are the referenced linestrings that are duplicates (albeit reversed) from each other.
 - `bookkeeping_geoms` see Extract.
 Not changed.
-- `bookkeeping_linestrings` since the linestrings are splitted using the junction-points, this key maintain the bookkeeping which LineStrings appeared in which geometry.
+- `bookkeeping_linestrings` since the linestrings are split using the junction-points, this key maintain the bookkeeping which LineStrings appeared in which geometry.
 - `coordinates` see Extract.
 Not changed.
 - `junctions` see Extract.
 Not changed.
 - `linestrings` in the process of splitting LineStrings on detected junctions, the object type is changed from shapely LineString to NumPy arrays in order to make use of matrix-wise splitting.